Pitt Logoempty spaceULS LinkContact Link

 "Great expectations - The regional administrative reform in Eastern Central Europe in anticipation of the EU"

 Majcherkiewicz, Tatiana.
 (2000) "Great expectations - The regional administrative reform in Eastern Central Europe in anticipation of the EU".
-In European Political-economy Infrastructure Consortium (EPIC) > Ionian Conference 2000 - Challenges of the New Millenium, Corfu, 20-22 May, 2000 > Theme: Governance and citizenship in the European Union - the influence of culture, pages 20, Corfu, Greece.
+In: UNSPECIFIED, Corfu, Greece.

 Abstract